Who should take responsibility for diversity and gender equality in Nordic academia?

 Icelandic rectors’ conference

-The National Rectors’ Conference (Samstarfsnefnd háskólastigsins) comprising representatives of Iceland’s seven higher education institutions.
+The National Rectors’ Conference (Samstarfsnefnd háskólastigsins) comprises representatives of Iceland’s seven higher education institutions.

-The National Rectors’ Conference does not prioritise equality and diversity specifically or has a strategy, but in general both gender equality and diversity is one of the most fundamental areas for higher education institutions in Iceland, according to the secretary general.
+The National Rectors’ Conference does not prioritise equality and diversity specifically nor have a dedicated strategy, but gender equality and diversity is nonetheless one of the most fundamental areas for Icelandic higher education institutions, according to the secretary general.

-The university sector prioritises equality and diversity, points Harðardóttir out, and tells that each university has equality strategy, action plan, equal rights committees and equal rights officers.
+The university sector prioritises equality and diversity, Harðardóttir points out, and explains how each university has an equality strategy, action plan, equal rights committee and equal rights officers.

 The University of Iceland has two equality officers who ensure that guidelines are followed and advise the university’s administration.
 Equality Officer Sveinn Guðmundsson explains how each institution associated with the university also has a committee that works on overarching equality issues.